 Skip to content

-A Wandb logger interface.
+A W&B logger interface.

 The text values are by default also logged as HTML for better visualization.